Industrial roof coatings for Hereford’s working buildings

 Straight answers: when not to coat

-Some roofs should be replaced, and we say so.
-If the survey finds perforation across significant areas, corrosion that has weakened the sheets, laps or fixings, saturated insulation in a built-up construction, or ponding caused by the structure itself, our written recommendation will be repair or replacement rather than coating.
-That honesty occasionally costs us a contract, but it is the only way a survey-led approach means anything.
-A coating sold onto a failed roof fails with it, and the building owner pays twice.
+Some roofs need replacing, and we’ll tell you if yours is one of them.
+If our survey finds widespread perforation, corrosion that’s weakened the sheets, laps or fixings, saturated insulation in a built-up roof, or ponding caused by the structure itself, our written recommendation will be for repair or replacement, not coating.
+That honesty sometimes costs us a contract, but it’s the only way a survey-led approach means anything.
+A coating sold onto a failed roof will fail itself, and the building owner ends up paying twice.

-The encouraging reality is that most working roofs around Hereford have not reached that stage.
-They are weathered, edge-rusted and overdue some attention, which is exactly the condition coating was designed for.
-A survey establishes where your roof sits on that curve, the report is yours regardless, and the right time to find out is before the next winter rather than after it.
+The good news is that most working roofs around Hereford haven’t reached that stage.
+They’re weathered, their edges are rusting, and they’re overdue some attention.
+That’s exactly the condition coating was designed for.
+A survey will show you where your roof sits on that curve.
+The report is yours, no strings attached, and the right time to find out is before the next winter, not after it.